 I first worked as a native guide in the Amazon.
 Then, I earned national certification and have worked for the past 15 years as a National Guide.
 I have experience trekking in the mountains, canyoning, and bungee jumping.

 However, my passion and love of birds began about 9 years ago when I was a guide for the hotel and spa, Luna Runtun (now called Moon Volcano).
 There I met Paul Greenfield, writer of the book Birds of Ecuador.
 I saw him and his fellow travelers with giant cameras and binoculars.
-They knew a lot about birds including their first and last names!
+They knew a lot about birds including their latin names!

 Their visit compelled me to start studying these beautiful species.
 While visiting my mother here in Patate, I saw a group of young people leaving for Mundug Waterfall and went to see what they were up to or if they needed information about the trail.
 Among this group, I met biologist Adrian Soria who was training a group of young people to be local guides in the region of Llanaganates.
 I joined them and started participating in their outings.
 I was one of the more experienced students, so I learned in a short time.
 Soon, I was helping conduct the monthly, quarterly, and biannual censuses including the time of migration within the Llanaganates National Park as a part of Birds and Conservation of Ecuador, a partner of Birdlife International.